Beatrice Green: Early life and entry into activism

 Beatrice Dykes was born on 1 October 1894 in Abertillery, Monmouthshire, Wales.
 The seventh of eight children of William and Mary Dykes, her father worked as a tin worker before becoming a coal miner.
 The family was directly affected by the dangers of mining life when one of her brothers was killed in a mining accident in 1910.
 After attending the local church school, she progressed to Abertillery Grammar School before training as a teacher.
 She became actively involved in the Sunday school at Ebenezer Baptist Church and was regarded as a capable educator.

 On 22 April 1916, she married coal miner Ronald Emlyn Green.
 Despite her reputation as a well-regarded teacher, she was compelled to resign from her position due to the United Kingdom's marriage bar – a discriminatory practice common in English-speaking countries from the late 19th century to the 1970s that required women to leave their employment upon marriage, particularly affecting teachers and clerical workers.
-This practice would not be abolished for teachers until the 1944 Education Act.
+This practice would not be abolished for teachers until the Education Act 1944.